-Fire barriers are created by placing strips of galvanised steel 1mm thick (weight 2.68kg/m2) to the full depth of the expanded polystyrene, installed as shown in Figure 9 or as described in Section 3.3.4 of TGD to Part B of the Building Regulations 1997 to 2019, and Section 3.6.3 of TGD Volume 2 to Part B of the Building Regulations 1997 to 2019.
-The fire stop must be placed level with any internal ceiling plasterboard from the second and at every floor level from there up.
-A strip of mesh reinforcement is placed along the length of the fire stop before a second layer of mesh reinforcement is placed over the entire wall.
+Fire barriers shall be continuous and unbroken.
+Fire barriers are created by placing strips of galvanised or stainless steel 1mm thick (weight 2.68kg/m2) to the full depth of the expanded polystyrene and set a minimum of 5 mm into the concrete as shown in Figure 9 or as described in Section 3.3.4 of TGD to Part B of the Building Regulations, and Section 3.6.3 of TGD Volume 2 to Part B of the Building Regulations.